tinybeing-agape/ST-GAT/README.md

 # Datasets
-The preprocessed datasets are available at Google Drive.
+The processed datasets are available at Google Drive.
 * https://drive.google.com/drive/folders/13uLQ14vehR0ztrlbNwXelE7fioejuEcb?usp=sharing

 All datasets should be in './data'.